Material Aspects

 · warm sleeping bag

-· personal tent (if you have one) or Groundsheet and mat (for collective tents)
+· Groundsheet and mat (for collective tents)

 (It is essential that all items are wrapped securely in plastic bags to keep them dry)